gabrielsoltz/metahub/README.md

 `./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks`

 - Filter only the affected resources that are associated to public ips:
-`./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks --mh-filters-checks its_associated_to_public_ips=True`
+`./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks --mh-filters-checks its_associated_with_public_ips=True`

 - Update all related AWS Security Findings to NOTIFIED with a Note:
-`./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks --mh-filters-checks its_associated_to_public_ips=True --update-findings Workflow=NOTIFIED Note="Ticket ID: 123"`
+`./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk" --meta-checks --mh-filters-checks its_associated_with_public_ips=True --update-findings Workflow=NOTIFIED Note="Ticket ID: 123"`

 # Requirements